sinbad/SPUD/doc/levelstreaming.md

 # Levels and Streaming

-In order for persistent state to work reliably with level streaming, you need to request streaming levels via `USpudSubSystem`.
-This is a wrapper around the standard streaming methods which ensures things happen in the right order.

-The 2 methods needed (you can call these in Blueprints too, from a Get Spud Subsystem node):
+In previous versions of SPDU, you needed to request streaming levels via `USpudSubSystem`, for example using `ASpudStreamingVolume`.

+As of the latest version of SPUD, this is no longer required, but you can still use it for the other benefits.

+SPUD now also supports [World Partition](https://docs.unrealengine.com/5.1/en-US/world-partition-in-unreal-engine/).

+## Manually requesting streaming levels

 ```c++
 	/// Make a request that a streaming level is loaded.
 Won't load if already loaded, but will